Criminal Justice Major

 An awareness of how our system of criminal justice functions and interplays with other disciplines enriches, broadens, and deepens understanding and awareness for the way in which our society operates and each individual's circumstances.

 Students who minor in criminal justice are exposed to topics such as police and correctional processes and the problems caused by drugs, crime, and delinquency.
-Other areas to explore involve criminal law, victimology, law enforcement, ethnicity, class, and gender issues.
+Other areas to explore involve advocacy, criminal law, cultural and social diversity, law enforcement and victimology.